Stardust fire: Cause unknown

+New inquests

-In June 2018, a campaign was launched to get as many signatures as possible on postcards to appeal to the Attorney General of Ireland to finalize the coroner's reports on the deaths of the 48 young people killed in the fire.
-On 25 September 2019, the Attorney General confirmed that fresh inquests will be held into the 48 deaths at the 1981 Stardust fire.
+In June 2018, a campaign was launched to gather signatures on postcards supporting an appeal to the Attorney General of Ireland to finalise the coroner's reports on the deaths of the 48 killed in the fire.
+On 25 September 2019, the Attorney General confirmed that fresh inquests would be held into the deaths.

+The inquests into the 48 deaths began at Dublin District Coroners Court in April 2023.
+On the first day, there was discussion about the appropriate order in which to call witnesses.

+On 18 April 2024, the jury of the inquest returned a majority verdict of unlawful killing of all 48 people.

+Redress scheme

+On 9 August 2024 the Government of Ireland signed off on a €24 million redress package for the Stardust families.

 Aftermath

 The owners, the Butterly family, pursued a claim for compensation against the city because of the arson finding, and were eventually awarded IR£580,000.

-The aftermath led to a huge number of recommendations being made in relation to fire safety.
+The aftermath led to a huge number of recommendations being made in relation to fire safety including, ultimately, the enactment of the Building Control Act, 1990 which for the first time in Ireland created a national system for Building Control.
+Prior to the 1990 Act, the legislation governing the fire safety of buildings used for public assembly dated back to the Dublin Corporation Act of 1890 which imposed a maximum fine of £50.
 Comparisons were made to the Summerland disaster of 1973 in the Isle of Man and the lessons learned in that jurisdiction.

-However, some basic rules, such as the provision of fire extinguishers and fire exits being left unblocked and obviously posted, which have since been implemented, could probably have prevented many deaths if they had existed at the time.
+Memorials

-On 18 September 1993, the Stardust Memorial Park in Bonnybrook, Coolock, Dublin was officially opened by then Lord Mayor of Dublin, Tomas MacGiolla.
+On 18 September 1993, the Stardust Memorial Park in Bonnybrook, Coolock, Dublin was officially opened by then Lord Mayor of Dublin, Tomás Mac Giolla.

 In 2006, the leaseholder and manager of the Stardust at the time of the fire, Eamon Butterly, planned to re-open licensed premises on the site of the Stardust on the 25th anniversary.
 Described as "insensitive", this action occasioned protests by the victims' families and their supporters.
 The protests lasted for 10 weeks and ended when the Butterly family agreed to erect a memorial on the site, and change the name of the pub from "The Silver Swan" to the "Artane House".
 The name "The Silver Swan" was the name of a pub attached to the nightclub, and so was rejected by the protestors.

 On 13 February 2011, there was an afternoon Mass at Saint Joseph's Church in Coolock and a wreath was placed at the Stardust Memorial Park.
 The following evening, a candlelight vigil was held at the Stardust grounds.

 Depiction in media

 "They Never Came Home"

-In July 1985, Irish folk singer Christy Moore was found guilty of contempt of court after writing and releasing a song, titled "They Never Came Home", about the plight of the Stardust fire victims, seemingly damning the owners of the nightclub and the government.
-It contained the following lines:

-"In a matter of seconds confusion did reign.

-The room was in darkness, fire exits were chained."